postmanlabs/pmquickstarts/site/pmguides/src/load-testing/load-testing.md

 With all of these different approaches, it’s hard to identify any single strategy as the gold standard for load testing.

 If you’re just getting started, I recommend starting with your monitoring.
 Observing your production traffic and corresponding performance metrics may be enough to spark some questions about your system’s behavior.
 Then, run a base case and start incrementally adding some load.
-Especially with complex systems that are dependent on other internal and external services, you’ll be able to spot the bottlenecks and and issues more clearly.
+Especially with complex systems that are dependent on other internal and external services, you’ll be able to spot the bottlenecks and issues more clearly.

 ### What we've covered
 - how to run load tests in Postman